Patent Retrieval: A Literature Review: Patent Retrieval Tasks

 \textbf{Patentability Search:} during the examination stage, patent examiners perform patentability search in order to ensure that the proposed ideas are novel, non-obvious, and non-abstract.
 The output of this task would be a search report with all retrieved relevant publications.
 In this report, each entry will have a special code indicating whether it is just a related publication, or novelty breaking one.
 Examiners would also specify which passages or figures in retrieved publications constitute relevancy.
 Depending on the search findings, the patent office might grant, reject, or ask the applicant to modify the patent application.
 Patentability search is also performed by patent prosecutors as a sanity check.
 Although this task should be of equal interest to prosecutors who file the patent application as it is to examiners, prosecutors often do not dig deep searching for relevant publications, and delegate finding relevant prior work to examiners in order to save costs.

 \textbf{Infringement Search:} this task, also called product clearance search, aims to ensure whether an existing or a proposed product is infringing any published patent claim(s).
-Patent owners require that type search to find out if a third party has a product with features which are cited by one or more claims of their patents.
+Patent owners require that type search to find out if a third party has a product with features that are within the scope of one or more claims of their patents.
 If so, they might either sue or negotiate a license with that infringing party.
-The scope of the search here would include all related publications to commercial products (e.g., product descriptions, vouchers...etc).

 Investors and R\&D managers, on the other hand, require that type of search to ensure newly proposed product(s) are not infringing a published patent claim(s) and investment in such products would be lucrative.
 The scope of search in this case would be limited to patent and copyrighted literature only.
 Deep understanding and correct interpretation of patent claims is imperative for building the correct correspondence between product features and claims in order to establish or dismiss infringement.